vmware/terraform-provider-vra/docs/data-sources/vra_cloud_account_vsphere.md

 * `description` - A human-friendly description.

-* `regions` - A set of region IDs that are enabled for this account.
+* `enabled_regions` - A set of regions that are enabled for this cloud account.

+  * `external_region_id` - Unique identifier of the region on the provider side.
+Example: `Datacenter:datacenter-2`

+  * `id` - Unique identifier of the region.
+Example: `6196725b-6f5d-497c-8777-abe7814ee5ec`

+  * `name` - Name of the region on the provider side.
+Example: `vcfcons-mgmt-vc01`

 * `hostname` - The IP address or FQDN of the vCenter Server.
 The cloud proxy belongs on this vCenter.

 * `org_id` - The id of the organization this entity belongs to.

 * `owner` - Email of the user that owns the entity.

+* `regions` - A set of region IDs that are enabled for this account.

 * `tags` - A set of tag keys and optional values that were set on this resource.
 Example: `[ { "key" : "vmware", "value": "provider" } ]`